Here’s how to safely adapt your pregnancy plans but still enjoy yourself during the pandemic...

 If you’re pregnant during the coronavirus crisis, chances are you’ve got a lot of questions.
 Which appointments are considered essential?
 Can you still see your midwife?
 And how are you going to get help and advice if you need them?

-The rules around lockdown are easing across the UK - with different rules applying to the four nations - in terms of what we can do and who we can see.
-During pregnancy, it's still really important to maintain social distancing rules though, especially in your third trimester.
+The situation across the UK is ever changing, and in turn the rules on what you can and can't do are too.
+During pregnancy, it's recommended to get a Covid-19 vaccination – read more about it here.
+It's also still really important to maintain social distancing rules, especially in your third trimester.
 Here’s our guide to doing everything you want...from a distance.

 Before the coronavirus…Regular check-ups with your midwife at your local doctor’s surgery.

 Now…Check ups are still really important, and you should make sure you don't miss them.

 - A loss or change to your sense of smell or taste